Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means

 where $N_{s,bg}$ are the event numbers of the signal and background, $N_{s}=(\epsilon_{\gamma}^{\rm NP}\epsilon_{\alpha}^{\rm NP}\sigma_{\rm NP}{f^2}/{f_{i}^2} )L$ and $N_{bg}=(\epsilon_{\gamma}^{\rm SM}\epsilon_{\alpha}^{\rm SM}\sigma_{\rm SM})L$, and $L$ is the luminosity.
 The integrated luminosities in both ``conservative" and ``optimistic" cases~\cite{Black:2022cth,Accettura:2023ked} are considered.

 To maximize signal significance, an appropriate threshold value $d_{th}$ is selected.
-Taking the real vector kernel operator $m_2$ at $10\; \rm TeV$ as an example.
-As shown in Fig.~\ref{fig:ds}, $S_{stat}$ varies with $d_{th}$ within the given range.
+Taking the real vector kernel operator $O_{M_2}$ at $10\; \rm TeV$ as an example.
+As shown in Fig.~\ref{fig:sd}, $S_{stat}$ varies with $d_{th}$ within the given range.
 The corresponding $d_{th}$ value is chosen as the final threshold when $S_{stat}$ reaches its maximum.
-The trend of $S_{stat}$ with $d_{th}$ in other scenarios is similar to that shown in Fig.~\ref{fig:ds}.
-The results of $d_{th}$ for the real vector kernel, the complex vector kernel, and the hardware-efficient kernel are listed in Table ~\ref{table:dth}.
+The shape of the function $S_{stat}(d_{th})$ in other scenarios is similar to that shown in Fig.~\ref{fig:sd}.
+The results of $d_{th}$ for the real vector kernel, the complex vector kernel, and the hardware-efficient kernel are listed in Table~\ref{table:dth}.
 To compare the results of quantum and classical algorithm, the classical kernel is included.
 The expected coefficient constraints are calculated using the classical kernel from the \verb"scikit-learn"~\cite{Pedregosa:2011ork} package, following the same steps as in Ref.~\cite{Zhang:2023yfg}.
 The $d_{th}$ for the classical kernel is also listed in Table~\ref{table:dth}.
 In quantum computing, since the kernel is computed using inner products, the value of $d_{th}$ always lies between $0$ and $1$, which is not the case for the classical k-means where the definition of $d$ is different which is the Euclidean distance~\cite{Zhang:2023yfg}.